-Finance Standard 4: Schools are expected to have audits that are free of all findings.
+Financial Standard Four: Schools are expected to have audits that are free of all findings.
+(If the school receives a legal compliance finding for late payment of bills that is also uncovered in the financial analyst's review of the check registers, it will be rated in Standard Four and noted in Standard Five.)
 Data Source: The School's financial audit report.
+Scale: